rfo909/CFT/doc/Reference.md

 	self.x=x
 /class MyClass
 ```

 ## Class object types

 There is no differentiation between classes and objects.

-A class function returns an object.
+A class is a function that returns the "self" dictionary object.
+Its name property is the class name.

 Inheritance is possible by some class function instantiating a class object of some other type,
 and incorporating elements from it into itself, possibly using the Dict.copyFrom(anotherDict)
 function, as the "self" object inside an object is a Dict.

 The OODemo script examplifies this, and also employs the second version of the /class line,
-where we supply the type explicitly.
+where we supply the type explicitly, so that different "class" functions, which must have different
+names, can return objects of the same "type".

 ```
 # Common Val class